-In the beginning of doing 2017, after completing my vacation work at a gold mine in the Westrand, I was offered a 3-year internship, because I’d done so well in presenting my research project as a vac student.
+At the beginning of 2017, after completing my vacation work at a gold mine in the Westrand, I was offered a 3-year internship, because I’d done so well in presenting my research project as a vac student.

 At face-value I was chuffed, but in my heart, I was unsettled.

 I still knew that MINING WASN’T IT.
 I prayed to God for guidance and He told me to let it go if it wasn’t what I wanted.
 So… I declined the offer.
 With no other job prospects!